irfanhakim-as/homelab-wiki/topics/helm.md

       cd ~/.helm
       ```

-   - Build the Helm binary:
+   - Build and install the Helm binary:

       ```sh
       make